 The Foundation was established in 1978 by the CSA/AIA (now AIA Connecticut) as an independent organization to raise and distribute funds for these purposes.
 It is guided by a volunteer Board of Directors composed of architects and allied professionals.

 The Connecticut Architecture Foundation does not initiate or operate programs.
 It realizes its goals by financially assisting in those creative endeavors it recognizes as consistent with its objectives.
 The Foundation is supported by gifts from individuals, corporations, public and private institutions and agencies committed to a physical environment of enduring quality and distinction.

-For 35 years, the CAF has funded people and programs in education, scholarship, mentorship and research.
+For almost 40 years, the CAF has funded people and programs in education, scholarship, mentorship and research.

 One primary function of the Foundation is the awarding of scholarships to deserving students pursuing an architectural education.
 In addition, the CAF has assisted other educational efforts, such as the Architectural Resources Center and the University of Hartford’s student AIA chapter.